thisispranshu/Prodigy-Infotech-Machine-Learning/README.md

 # Prodigy-Infotech-Machine-Learning

-I, Pranshu Joshi as an intern at Prodigy Infotech of Machine Learning made the following 5 ML Models from scratch.
+I, Pranshu Joshi as an intern at Prodigy Infotech of Machine Learning made the following 5 ML Models from scratch; the period of Internship was from 1 June, 2024 to 1 July, 2024.

 Here is the list of Tasks for ML, so navigate to the ML Section of the Canva PPT: https://www.canva.com/design/DAFpRxy47kU/w9nxlJ4_CSLwekIRa0ttbg/view#16